 In most countries even the smallest quantity of an illegal substance is considered a very serious offence and can carry lengthy jail terms.
 Avoid any contact with illegal drugs.
 Don’t put yourself and others at risk and never carry bags or luggage for other people.
 Any person found to be carrying or using illegal drugs will be asked to leave the trip immediately without the right to any refund.

-Please note that if you have paid for a single suplement, this does not apply for nights 3 and 4 in Polonnaruwa, as this is a 'home stay' and facilities do not allow for single rooms.
+Please note that if you have paid for a single supplement, this does not apply for nights 3 and 4 in Polonnaruwa, as this is a home stay and facilities do not allow for single rooms.

-Tickets for the Scenic train journey on Day 9 from Haputale to Ella cannot be purchased in advance.
-The Tour Leader will purchase them on the morning of Day 9 and tickets are subject to availability.
+Tickets for the scenic train journey on Day 9 from Haputale to Ella cannot be purchased in advance.
+Your tour leader will purchase them on the morning of Day 9 and tickets are subject to availability.

 Negombo, Western, Sri Lanka